-(Ma rk One) $\boxtimes$ Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchar nge Act of 1934 For the fi scal year ended January 28, 20 022, or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exc hange Act of 1934 For the trans ition period from to Com mission file number: 001-1142 21 GENERAL CORPC e of registrant as specified in its TENNESSEE og registratit as specifica in tis 61-0502302 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) GO 100 MISSION RIDGE OODLETTSVILLE, TN 37072 of principal executive offices, zip Registrant's telepho ne number, including area code (615) 855-4000 Securities regis tered pursuant to Section 12(b o) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.875 per share DG New York Stock Exchange Securities registered pursuant to Section 12(g) of d in Rule 405 of the Securities Act.
-Yes ⊠ No □ , , Indicate by check mark if the registrant is not re Indicate by check mark whether the registrant (lange Act of 1934 during the preceding 12 months (or subject to such filing requirements for the past 90 day for such shorter period that the reg Indicate by check mark whether the registrant hale 405 of Regulation S-T during the preceding 12 mo.
-Yes $\boxtimes$ No $\square$ nteractive Data File required to be submitted pursuant t the registrant was required to submit such comj Indicate by check mark whether the registrant is pany, or an emerging growth company.
-See the definite erging growth company" in Rule 12b-2 of the Exchang ions of "large accelerated filer," "a rated filer, a non-accelerated filer, a smaller reporting coelerated filer," "smaller reporting company," and Large accelerated filer $\boxtimes$ Accelerated filer □ Non-accelerated filer □ Smaller reporting c Emerging growth c comi If an emerging growth company, indicate by choolying with any new or revised financial accounting st eck mark if the registrant has elected ed not to use the extended transition period for its in as filed a report on and attestation to its management's assessment of the effectiveness of Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Exchange Act).
-Yes □ No 🗵 calcu The aggregate market value of the registrant's culated using the closing market price of the registrant's etors, executive officers and greater than 10% record sl s common stock as reported on the by non-affiliates as of July 30, 2021 was \$54.2 billion NYSE on such date (\$232.64).
-For this purpose, liates of the registrant.
-The registrant had 228,868,368 shares of comm on stock outstanding as of March 1 1, 2022.
-TS INCORPORATED BY REFI state Certain of the information required in Part III of ment to be filed for the Annual Meeting of Shareholde reference to the registrant's definitive proxy
+(Mark One) ⋈ Annual Report Pursuant to Section 1 3 or 15(d) of the Securities Ex xchange Act of 1934 For the ne fiscal year ended February 2, 2024, or ☐ Transition Report Pursuant to Section n 13 or 15(d) of the Securities s Exchange Act of 1934 For the t ransition period from to Commission file number: 001 -11421 DOLLAI R GENERAL COR PORATION (Exact i name of registrant as specified in its charter) TENNESSEE (State or other jurisdiction of incorporation or organization) 61-0502302 (I.R.S.
+Employer Identification No.) 100 MISSION RIDGE GOODLETTSVILLE, TN 3 (Addr ess of principal executive office es, zip code) Registrant's tele ephone number, including area code: (615) 855-4000 Securities r egistered pursuant to Section Title of each class Common Stock, par value \$0.875 per share Trading Symbol(s) Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to Section 12( New Tork Stock Exchange • • ined in Rule 405 of the Securities Act.
+Yes ⊠ No □ , o Section 13 or 15(d) of the Act.
+Yes □ No ☒ Indicate by check mark whether the registrar Act of 1934 during the preceding 12 months (or for sucsuch filing requirements for the past 90 days.
+Yes ⊠ N nt (1) has filed all reports required the shorter period that the registrant vo □ to be filed by Section 13 or 15(d) of the Securities Exchange was required to file such reports), and (2) has been subject to by Interactive Data File required to be submitted pursuant to ē . ē onths (or for such shorter period that at the registrant was required to submit such files).
+Yes $\boxtimes$ No ☐ Indicate by check mark whether the registrar company, or an emerging growth company.
+See the defi "emerging growth company" in Rule 12b-2 of the Exch nitions of "large accelerated filer," relerated filer, a non-accelerated filer, a smaller reporting "accelerated filer," "smaller reporting company," and Large accelerated filer ⊠ Accelerated filer $\square$ Non-accelerated filer □ Smaller reporting company $\square$ Emerging growth company □ with any new or revised financial accounting standards Indicate by check mark whether the registrar internal control over financial reporting under Section 4 its audit report. provided pursuant to Section 13(a) at has filed a report on and attestati 04(b) of the Sarbanes-Oxley Act b on to its management's assessment of the effectiveness of its y the registered public accounting firm that prepared or issued included in the filing reflect the correction of an error to Indicate by check mark whether any of those compensation received by any of the registrant's execut previously issued financial statem e error corrections are restatements ive officers during the relevant reco that required a recovery analysis of incentive-based overy period pursuant to §240.10D-1(b). , Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ nt's common stock as reported on t ders are considered the affiliates of DOCUI MENTS INCORPORATED BY I REFERENCE Certain of the information required in Part II be filed for the Annual Meeting of Shareholders to be he d by reference to the registrant's definitive proxy statement to